dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 </tr>
 <tr class="even">
 <td><p>&amp;&amp;</p></td>
 <td><p>Logical AND.
 True only when the expression on the left and right side is true.
-The left and right side can be yes/no, yes only or a subexpression in parenthesis.</p></td>
+The left and right side can be yes/no, yes only or a sub-expression in parenthesis.</p></td>
 </tr>
 <tr class="odd">
 <td><p>||</p></td>
 <td><p>Logical OR.
 True when either the expression on the left or the expression on the right side is true.
-The left and right side can be yes/no, yes only or a subexpression in parenthesis.</p></td>
+The left and right side can be yes/no, yes only or a sub-expression in parenthesis.</p></td>
 </tr>
 <tr class="even">
 <td><p>&gt;</p></td>